-Plants will be inoculated at the time of transplantation.
-Nutrients and salt stress will be continuously applied via nutrient solution.
-Tomato plants will be allowed to grow for 7 months before teardown, with tomato fruits harvested as they ripen.
-Initial fruit data will be collected at the time of fruit harvesting.
-Fruit will be weighed, assessed for blossom-end rot, and catalogued with row, pot, and cluster information.
-Weight measurements will be performed, and blossom-end rot will be assessed by visual observation of the fruit.
-Authors will use a Li-COR Li-600 and PhotosynQ MultispeQ V2 to measure plant fluorometric parameters.
-Sugar concentration will be measured with a Fisherbrand Brix.
-Firmness will be measured with a penetrometer.
+Plants were inoculated at the time of transplantation.
+Nutrients and salt stress were continuously applied via nutrient solution.
+Tomato plants were allowed to grow for 7 months before teardown, with tomato fruits harvested upon ripening, as assessed by color via visual analysis.
+Initial fruit data was collected at the time of fruit harvesting.
+Fruit was weighed, assessed for blossom-end rot, and catalogued with row and pot information.
+Weight measurements were performed with an OHAUS Scout SCA210, and blossom-end rot was assessed by visual observation of the fruit.
+Authors used a Li-COR Li-600 and PhotosynQ MultispeQ V2 to gather biweekly plant fluorometric parameters.
+Sugar concentration was measured with a Fisherbrand Brix.
+Firmness was measured with an OA Supplies Fruit Pressure Tester.